The Quantum Multiple-Access Channel with Cribbing Encoders: Summary and Discussion

+The setting of noisy cribbing is significantly more challenging and it is closely-related to the relay channel.
 We further investigated the comparison between the relay channel and the MAC with cribbing encoders in Section~\ref{sec:PDF} (see Remark~\ref{rem:relay1}).
 Building on the analogy between the noisy cribbing model and the relay channel, we developed a partial decode-forward region for the quantum MAC with strictly-causal non-robust cribbing.
 For the classical-quantum MAC with cribbing encoders, we have completely determined the capacity region with perfect cribbing of the classical input, and derived a cutset region for noisy cribbing.
 In the special case of a classical-quantum MAC with a deterministic cribbing channel, the inner and outer bounds coincide.

 Cooperation in terms of a quantum MAC offers additional advantages for resilience and trustworthiness, \eg to compensate for jamming attacks by an adversary \cite[Section VI.C.]{PeregSteinberg:21p}.
 As previously mentioned, in future communication systems, not only data but also physical and virtual objects will be controlled \cite{FettwisBoche:21m}.
 This growing demand of communication resources sharpens the need for quantum technology, and it is thus interesting to develop the corresponding theory.